KoLA: Carefully Benchmarking World Knowledge of Large Language Models: KoLA Benchmark

 Built upon these two data sources, we finally select and construct $19$ tasks in KoLA, as shown in \cref{tab:tasks}.
 To ensure both the quality and efficiency of annotations for each season, we randomly select one task at each level to annotate the new evolving evaluation dataset.
 For the existing datasets, we try to ensure most of the test sets are not public, and this rigorous setting ensures a high level of fairness.
 The data collection and task construction details are shown in \cref{sec:data_collection}.
 We briefly introduce the tasks of the four levels below.
+It is noteworthy that, due to the limitations of data distribution and collection processes, the absolute numerical values of the model on \emph{Evolving} data are not necessarily destined to be lower than those on \emph{Known} data.

-\textbf{Knowledge Memorization Tasks}: We follow LAMA~\cite{petroni2019language} to evaluate knowledge memorization by probing facts from LLMs but re-construct the datasets on our data sources.
-Given a triplet in Wikidata5M~\cite{wang2021kepler}, we transform it into a sentence with a relation-specific template and let LLMs complete its tail entity.
+\textbf{Knowledge Memorization Tasks}: We follow LAMA~\citep{petroni2019language} to evaluate knowledge memorization by probing facts from LLMs but re-construct the datasets on our data sources.
+Given a triplet in Wikidata5M~\citep{wang2021kepler}, we transform it into a sentence with a relation-specific template and let LLMs complete its tail entity.
 Additionally, we want to explore whether the knowledge memorization of LLMs correlates with training frequency.
-We sort the entities in Wikidata5M according to their frequency of occurrence in Wikipedia~\cite{jin2019xlore2}, resulting in the creation of two test sets: (1-1) \emph{High-Frequency Knowledge}.
+We sort the entities in Wikidata5M according to their frequency of occurrence in Wikipedia~\citep{jin2019xlore2}, resulting in the creation of two test sets: (1-1) \emph{High-Frequency Knowledge}.
 Randomly selecting $100$ entities from the top $2,000$ entities with the highest frequency and construct data with triplets of them; (1-2) \emph{Low-Frequency Knowledge}.
 Similarly, we randomly select $100$ entities from the lowest-frequency entities and construct a more challenging evaluation set; (1-3) \emph{Evolving Test of Memorization (ETM)}.
 From the articles in evolving data sources, we annotate the knowledge triplets shown in them and only preserve $100$ triplets that cannot be inferred from previously available corpora.